jinamagua/pokeemerald/ADDITIONS.md

 # Additions

+## Future Generation Pokemon

+Many Pokemon from generations IV - VI can be now be caught in Hoenn.
+Likewise, pokemon from these generations will be sent out into battle by opponents.

 ## Storyline:

 There is a new neighbor in Littleroot Town for you to meet.
 However, they are not at home.